 You need to be logged in to access this resource.

 This simplified case study can be performed at Level 2 and illustrates how CES EduPack can be used to investigate the performance of a skateboard.
 The aim is to understand materials for longboards, used for high speeds and slalom competitions.
 Material options are discussed and compared with existing designs.
 There is a set of student exercises to accompany this case.
-An advanced Industrial Case Study of high-performance Longboard design at Level 3 is also available for licensed educators.
+This teaching package contains all the associated exercise and project file resources for this case study.